codelibs/fess-docs/en/10.0/admin/pathmap-guide.rst

 Regexp.
 :::::::

-TBD
+Target string which is written by a regular expression.

 Replacement
 :::::::::::

-TBD
+Replaced value.

 Process Type
 ::::::::::::

-TBD
+When this is processed.
+Crawling is at crawling/indexing time and replaced url/path is indexed.
+View is at searching time and original url/path is indexed.

 Display Order
 :::::::::::::

-TBD
+Display order.

 Delete Configuration
 --------------------

-Click a configuration on a list page, and click Delete button to display a confirmation dialog.
+Click a mapping on a list page, and click Delete button to display a confirmation dialog.
 Click Delete button to delete the configuration.

 .. |image0| image:: ../../../resources/images/en/10.0/admin/pathmap-1.png